julieli334433/lab_report_3/lab3.md

 ---
 All commands and descriptions have been asked by ChatGpt.
 - I asked ChatGpt to give me a list of grep commands and the importance of each one.
-- So it gave me 8 options to choose from
+- So it gave me 8 options to choose from (for this lab I chose 4)

 **Example 1**
 - `grep -r "pattern" ./technical`